You take a leading role as the technical responsible for the specification, design and qualification of our optical modules.

 - More than ray tracing

 Optics engineering at ASML goes beyond the capabilities of ray tracing (a technique that mathematically identifies and reproduces the path of a light ray).
-At ASML, optics engineers use MATLAB and manipulate sensitivity matrices with over 300 degrees of freedom.
+At ASML, optics engineers use ZEMAX and MATLAB and manipulate sensitivity matrices with over 300 degrees of freedom.
+They stay involved in the implementation of the optical design in hardware and control algorithms, all the way up to the successful application in the system in a customer fab.

 - Extremely short wavelength